 |

-Needles: Bent like hockey sticks Cones: 6-9" long, upright at tree top Bark: Brown turning gray, furrowed Where: Above 4500 ft. in southern Oregon |
+Needles: Bent like hockey sticks Cones: Upright at tree top Bark: Brown turning gray, furrowed Where: Mountains of southwest Oregon |

 Hybrid: Abies concolor x grandis